alberto-marin/cws-turnstile/readme.txt

 2. Plugin settings page where you can enter your API keys

 == Changelog ==

+= 1.0.2 =
+* Add admin settings to allow users to select Theme and Size options

 = 1.0.1 =
 * Added uninstall.php to clean up plugin options on uninstall